pcraciunoiu/embrangler_pelican/content/posts/2020-12-29-belated-birthday-resolutions.md

 * Did not take enough breaks during the workday.
 This is the main one with a health impact.
 I did sit/stand switch more frequently, especially in the 2nd half of the year.
 * Did not plan 3 main goals daily.
 This one wasn't working for me, so I won't try it again.
 Instead, will focus on priorities using the Passion Planner.
 * Did not write nearly as much as I hoped.
 Same, this one isn't working for me.
 I'm deciding not to lug all these failed habits year after year, so instead of carrying it over another year, I'm just gonna drop it.
 Someday, it may make sense to pick this up again.
 We did start a paid per-article program at Uplift, which may help.
-* Sometimes got into context switching, though overall it was OK.
+* Sometimes got carried away with context switching, though overall it was OK.

 __Ultimate goal:__ To encourage a thriving, creative mind, and feel energized about my work and my intellectual pursuits.